How to Change From Sole Proprietorship to LLC? (Easiest Way)

 3. File Articles of Organization with the Corporations Division of Your State

-Articles of Organization documents can ask for:
+Articles of Organization typically ask for:

 1. The name of the LLC.